Fan (machine): Cross-flow

 Common household tower fans are also cross-flow fans.
 Much of the early work focused on developing the cross-flow fan for both high- and low-flow-rate conditions and resulted in numerous patents.
 Key contributions were made by Coester, Ilberg and Sadeh, Porter and Markland, and Eck.
 One interesting phenomenon particular to the cross-flow fan is that, as the blades rotate, the local air incidence angle changes.
-The result is that in certain positions the blades act as compressors (pressure increase), while at other azimuthal locations the blades act as turbines (pressure decrease).
+The result is that in certain positions, the blades act as compressors (pressure increase), while at other azimuthal locations, the blades act as turbines (pressure decrease).

-Since the flow both enters and exits the impeller radially, the crossflow fan has been studied and prototyped for potential aircraft applications.
+Since the flow enters and exits the impeller radially, the crossflow fan has been studied and prototyped for potential aircraft applications.
 Due to the two-dimensional nature of the flow, the fan can be integrated into a wing for use in both thrust production and boundary-layer control.
-A configuration that utilizes a crossflow fan is located at the wing leading edge is the FanWing design concept initially developed around 1997 and under development by a company of the same name.
+A configuration that utilizes a crossflow fan located at the wing leading edge is the FanWing design concept initially developed around 1997 and under development by a company of the same name.
 This design creates lift by deflecting the wake downward due to the rotational direction of the fan, causing a large Magnus force, similar to a spinning leading-edge cylinder.
 Another configuration utilizing a crossflow fan for thrust and flow control is the propulsive wing, another experimental concept prototype initially developed in the 1990s and 2000s.
-In this design, the crossflow fan is placed near the trailing edge of a thick wing and draws the air of the wing's suction (top) surface.
+In this design, the crossflow fan is placed near the trailing edge of a thick wing and draws the air from the wing's suction (top) surface.
 By doing this, the propulsive wing is nearly stall-free, even at extremely high angles of attack, producing very high lift.
 However, the fanwing and propulsive wing concepts remain experimental and have only been used for unmanned prototypes.